voila-dashboards/voila/docs/customize.md

 With this setting, if any cell takes longer than 30 seconds to run, a `TimeoutError` will be raised.
 You can further customize this behavior using the `VoilaExecutor.timeout_func` and `VoilaExecutor.interrupt_on_timeout` options.

-## Customizing the Voila Preview widget
+## Customizing the Voilà Preview widget

-By using the [layout customization system](https://jupyterlab.readthedocs.io/en/latest/user/interface_customization.html) of JupyterLab, users can configure the position of the Voila preview widget to open it in a different area than `main`.
+By using the [layout customization system](https://jupyterlab.readthedocs.io/en/latest/user/interface_customization.html) of JupyterLab, users can configure the position of the Voilà preview widget to open it in a different area than `main`.

 `Voila Preview` is the setting key of the preview widget.
 For example, the following configuration will open this widget in the right panel of JupyterLab